Rise of Turkish Islamic banks chimes with Erdogan's ideals

 Under President Tayyip Erdogan, an authoritarian leader with roots in Islamist politics and an aversion to usury, Turkey is hoping it can turn disdain for traditional banks among the pious into a boom in Islamic finance, where, instead of interest, banks charge service fees and depositors share in bank profits.

-Two state-run banks - Halkbank (HALKB.IS) and Ziraat Bank [TCZIR.UL] - are pushing ahead with plans to launch Islamic units this year, joining four existing private Islamic lenders.
+Two state-run banks - Halkbank and Ziraat Bank - are pushing ahead with plans to launch Islamic units this year, joining four existing private Islamic lenders.

-Turkey's banking regulator also this month approved the establishment of an Islamic lender indirectly related to state-run bank Vakifbank (VAKBN.IS), the third new entrant.
+Turkey's banking regulator also this month approved the establishment of an Islamic lender indirectly related to state-run bank Vakifbank, the third new entrant.

 FINANCIAL HUB